 is a qualified architect.
 He completed his degree at the Bartlett with first class honours and obtained his MArch with distinction.
 His colourful and innovative hybrid designs have seen him included on the Dean’s List for Academic Achievement on two occasions.
 Gabriel has worked in Canada, for Barkow Leibinger Architekten and Bundschuh Baumhauer Architekten in Berlin.
 At Edgley Design in London he had a leading role in design, design team co-ordination and project management of a number of ambitious residential projects on challenging urban sites.
 Gabriel’s individual approach and thorough understanding of the dynamics of the city make him a highly capable designer.
 Gabriel is running two complex high street projects and a housing project for Peabody in Islington.

-completed a 1st class BArch in Architecture at the University of Nottingham in 2011 where he was also awarded the degree prize for his portfolio, and was part of construction team for the UK’s first entry to the European Solar Decathlon.
-He previously worked for WCEC Architects, thereafter re-located to Tianjin, China where he was employed by Vision Ltd. to deliver a number of regeneration strategies, from a small fishing harbor in Sha Po Wei to factory and mining districts in outer city areas of Tianjin and Jixan.
+is a qualified architect.
+He completed his BArch degree at the University of Nottingham with first class honours, where he was awarded the degree prize for his portfolio, and was part of the construction team for the UK’s first entry to the European Solar Decathlon.
+Gareth completed his MArch at the Bartlett with distinction in both his design work and thesis.
+He previously worked for WCEC Architects in Sheffield, thereafter re-located to Tianjin, China where he was employed by Vision Ltd. to deliver a number of regeneration strategies, from a small fishing harbor in Sha Po Wei, to factory and mining districts in brownfield areas of Tianjin and Jixan.
 In 2012 Gareth joined JKA where he worked as designer on a number of high profile high street regeneration projects in Chingford, Leytonstone and Croydon.
-Gareth completed his MArch at the Bartlett School of Architecture where he was awarded a distinction in both his design work and thesis.
-After completing his masters he returned to JKA where he is running high street and public realm regeneration projects in Wembley, Morden and South Leytonstone for local authorities and the GLA.
+After completing his masters he returned to JKA where he is running high street and public realm regeneration projects in Morden, Tower Hamlets and South Leytonstone for local authorities and the GLA.

 is an architect with a masters from both, the Bartlett, UCL and the Royal College of Art.
 She has worked on a variety of urban design and strategy projects as well as interior design commercial projects.
 While at East she worked on TFL’s Streetscape Guidance aiming to streamline urban design policies across London and was project running the Pride in Derwent Parade Project, where she designed bespoke lighting, seating paving and urban tree planting.
 She has commercial interior projects experience and has designed for Habitat and Fitness First while at Antarchitecture and for a Soho Post-production company while at Gregory Phillips Architects.
 Since graduating Chrysanthe has had teaching roles in Architecture and Interior Architecture at the University of Wesminster, the University of Greenwich as well as short courses at the Bartlett, UCL and the Architectural Association.
 At JKA Chrysanthe has been running the Highams Park Town Centre regeneration project.